Azure-Samples/resource-inventory-gateway/README.md

    - Configure CORS to allow all origins.
    - The optional flag, would build the function locally if provided with `1`. if not provided or `0` it will use the latest release from the repo.
 >Note: You need to be logged in to Azure CLI and have the necessary permissions to create resources in the subscription.

-4. **Verify Deployment**:
-   - After deployment, the script will output the Function App URL.
-You can verify the deployment by accessing this URL.

 ### Using the Function